jxxcarlson/elm-review-codeinstaller/README.md

 npx elm-review --template jxxcarlson/elm-review-codeinstaller/example
 ```

+For this to succeed, your Lamdera project must have a notion of "page," as in the counter app
+that you will find in the folder `counter-original` of the
+repo for this project.
+Try copying that folder.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

 ## Contributors

 James Carlson and Mateus Leite.
+We also thank Jeroen Engels for his
+contributions to making our API much better.

 ## License